paulgreg/City-Clock/README.md

 When esp8266 is booting, it will check at `UPDATE_URL` for a `version.txt` file which should only contain a number.
 That number is compared with `VERSION` value in parameters.h and, if greater, it will try to download `firmware.VERSION.bin` (where VERSION should be the same as the value in `version.txt`).

 To update via wifi, first increment the `VERSION` and generate binary from « Sketch > Export compiled binary » in arduino menu.
+That create a binary file in current directory.

 Then, create a new directory on your PC, create a `version.txt` file with the same value as `VERSION`.
 Move the generated .bin file to that directory and rename it `firmware.VERSION.bin` (with same version number).

 Then start a web server in that directory, for exemple by using that node server :

     npx http-server -p 80 .

 Please note that you may need to allow node to open port 80 :

     sudo setcap cap_net_bind_service=+ep `which node`